SarahMHaigh/SarahMHaigh.github.io/_pages/people.md

 <h2>Isabella Durda</h2>
 <img src="../images/Resized/Izzy.png" width="200" style="float: right"/>
 <p>I am currently a junior at UNR majoring in Psychology and doing a minor/certificate program in gerontology.
 While I’ve helped in a lab before coming to UNR, working with Dr. Haigh is the first official lab experience I have had.
 I am excited to have the opportunity to learn new things and grow throughout this journey.
 As of right now, I want to become an occupational therapist specializing in pediatrics because I am passionate about helping people live their lives to the fullest and love working with kids!</p>
-<p>Izzy was funded by the PREP program and a Nevada Undergraduate Research Award</p>
+<p>Izzy was funded by the Nevada PREP program and a Nevada Undergraduate Research Award</p>
 <br>

 <h1>Former Graduate Students</h1>